PradeepKumarRajamanickam/kurinji/README.md

 # Bevy Input Mapper
-Input Mapper will convert user input from different input hardware into game specific actions.
+Input Map will convert user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped "Jump" Action*.
+This action is consumed ingame.
+This allows decoupling of the game code from device specific input api.

-Like
->*Keyboard "Space" or Joystick "A" can be mapped "Jump" Action.*

-This allows game code to not be tightly coupled with a particular device event.

 ## Usage
 ```rust